KarolinaGa/How_to_Start_a_Podcast/Equipment.md

 - A dynamic microphone with a USB connection might be used by podcasters who need a durable mic that connects directly to their computer.

- ###  Polar Pattern
+### Polar Patterns

 Also known as a pickup pattern, it describes the sensitivity of a microphone to sound coming from different directions.
 It defines the microphone’s directional response, indicating which directions it picks up sound from and which directions it rejects.
 Different polar patterns, such as omnidirectional or cardioid, are suited for different recording situations.